2026 World Cup: NFF Issues Update on Case Against DR Congo As FIFA Verdict Looms

 The Nigeria Football Federation, through its General Secretary, Dr Mohamed Sanusi, has provided the latest update on the case as FIFA's verdict draws close.

-Sanusi, speaking in an interview with Punch, confirmed that the NFF proceeded with the case when it was certain he had a good argument with FIFA.
+Sanusi, speaking in an interview with Punch, confirmed that the NFF had proceeded with the case when it was certain the argument was strong enough.

 “We are still waiting for them to reach out to us,” Sanusi said.
 “We believe that we have a chance; that is why we petitioned.
 If we knew we didn’t have a chance, we wouldn’t have petitioned.